Find Trade Colleges

 $11,416 Avg Student Debt

-You’ll be in good company if you decide to attend College of Southern Maryland.
-It ranked #4 on our 2023 Most Popular Online Trade Schools in Maryland list.
-La Plata, Maryland is the setting for this small institution of higher learning.
-The public school handed out degrees to 1,573 students in 2021-2022.
+You’ll be in good company if you attend College of Southern Maryland.
+The school came in at #4 on this year’s Most Popular Online Trade Schools in Maryland list.
+CSM is a public institution located in La Plata, Maryland.
+The school has a small population, and it awarded 1,573 degrees in 2021-2022.

-By the time they get their degree, students from this school have racked up an average of $11,416 in student loans.After graduating from CSM, students go on to jobs where they make an average of $38,975 during the early years of their career.
-Of those students who received their degree, 63% were women.
+On average, students take out $11,416 in loans while pursuing their degree.After graduating from CSM, students go on to jobs where they make an average of $38,975 during the early years of their career.
+Around 63% of those degree recipients were women.

 Full College of Southern Maryland Report